 Queenie was an amazing mother, and a sweeter, more loving dog would be hard to find.
 She is mostly white, and has had some skin problems that are associated with white dogs, fleas, and delicate skin.
 She will need ongoing flea control and good care to keep her skin and coat healthy.

 Queenie doesn’t like to be confined, and isn’t happy in a crate or even in a large run.
 But with her lovely house-manners, we don’t anticipate problems if she has free rein of the house.
+She has some separation issues and and a hoarse, anxious bark when she is left behind.
+We have her on fluoxitine and trazadone to help her relax as there are times at the rescue when she must be alone with the dogs.
 Queenie isn’t the prettiest dog we have ever brought in, but she most definitely is one of the sweetest.